WTMC - Netherlands Graduate Research School of Science, Technology and Modern Culture

 Summer School August 2008

-Anchor teacher: Professor Andrew Feenberg, from Simon Fraser University, Vancouver
+Anchor teacher: Professor Andrew Feenberg, Simon Fraser University, Vancouver

 Theme: A critical theory of technology